vcarl/blog/src/pages/wayfair-walkout-organizing.md

 agree that it's wrong to accept money from BCFS.
 It's hard to change somebody's mind, especially when they have a financial interest in staying the course.
-Let's look at each paragraph and guess at how Wayfair's leadership might perceive it.
+Let's look at each paragraph and guess at how Wayfair's leadership might receive it.

-### Paragraph 1
+## Paragraph 1

 ![Paragraph 1](/images/wayfair-1.jpg)